ashish19goyal/saral.github.io/docs/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
+title: Home
+nav_enabled: true
+nav_order: 1
 ---

----

-## Objective
+## About
-The need for software applications is continuously increasing.
-It’s required to carry out our daily chores like calling a cab or buying groceries.
-We need it to run our businesses, be it payroll, inventory or logistics or appointments booking at a dental clinic.

-Our objective is to create a software design framework/language for software developers.
+Our objective is to create a software design framework/language for software developers that covers all the aspects of Software development lifecycle, including
+1. Design
+2. Implementation
+3. Testing
+4. Optimization
+5. Deployment
+6. Monitoring

 We are calling it `Saral`, meaning Simple.
-Software developers will only need understanding of System Design and tools like Saral and AI agents to build any software application.
+Software developers will only need understanding of System Design and tools like Saral to build and manage any software application.

 ## Context
 Every few decades, technology has been moving towards a higher level of abstraction to hide the underlying complexities.
 Today, the complexities in Software development have again reached a point where managing it in its existing form is unviable and too expensive.
 A simple change in a big enterprise software costs thousands of dollars in terms of developers time and computational resources for development/testing/release.